GozBlox/ByeRobloxVCBan/README.md

 # UPDATE IN VC:
 > [!Warning]
 > - If you are from these countries: Saudi Arabia, IRAQ, United Arab Emarites, Jordan, Oman, Yemen, Kuwait, Qatar, Turkey, Lebanon, Palestine, Israel, IRAN, Bahrain, Syria, The VC Bypasser will no longer works for you (due to chat, vc restricted region (TEMP RESTRICTED)
+> Roblox Reported That Algeria Has Banned Roblox, Some Regions BANNED ROBLOX AND SOME NOT, PLEASE MAKE SURE TO USE VPN IF YOU ARE FROM ALGERIA

 ## How Does ByeRobloxVCBan Works?!:
 - First, the script will create a variable named v to call a Service named VoiceChatService like this: